open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/tools/HttpTestServer/README.rst.txt

 HttpTestServer
 --------------

-HttpTestServer runs a simple HTTP Test server with security being optional.
+HttpTestServer runs a simple HTTP test server with security being optional.

-.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for file names, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights for Industrial (Open EII).
+This is due to the product name change of EII as Open EII.

 Prerequisites for running the HttpTestServer